skulia15/Software-Architecture-Notes/README.md

 produce designs which are copies of the communication structures of these organisations

-In an organisation with three departments you end up with three parts of the software applications
+* In an organisation with three departments you end up with three parts of the software applications

-Due to communication and power structure - people want to control their schedule and not depend on others
+* Due to communication and power structure - people want to control their schedule and not depend on others

-Directly leads to technical debt
+* Directly leads to technical debt

+* Priorities of teams are not shared

 ## Conway’s Second Law
 There’s never enough time to do something right, but